Confederate flag draining its color into a grate on the ground

 [][][]

 I was raised on a diet of lies.
 My formative education was of course a mess of Eurocentric, jingoistic, whitewashed propaganda.
-The education I got at home and in my community was flush with Lost Cause mythology.
+The education I got at home and in my community was almost entirely populated by Lost Cause mythology.
 We went to Civil War battlefields and museums on vacation.
 My dad had a period-appropriate brass horn he’d use to call us downstairs in the morning.
 He enjoyed traveling the Southeast to LARP as a re-enactor and I went and watched him in “battle” a few times.
 My parents renewed their vows in full Confederate regalia.
-Those things were sort of kooky — novelties I could roll my eyes at but ultimately abide, because family, amirite?!.
-Our house was decked out with artwork depicting Civil War scenes — giant paintings chronicling epic battles and heroic depictions of the generals and soldiers who fought so bravely against Northern aggression.
-The rebel flag was on everything — pillows, throws, magnets, commemorative plates, burlap sacks draped over rusted milk urns with cotton sprigs sticking out (yes, really).
-It was ugly to my eyes so I just worked harder to try and take photos from angles where you couldn’t see all that mess.
+Those things were sort of kooky — novelties I could roll my eyes at but ultimately abide, because family, amirite?!

-Underneath the kooky performative stuff was a real undercurrent of harmful misinformation.
+Underneath the kooky performative stuff was a real undercurrent of racist propaganda.
 My dad fancied himself a scholar of Civil War history and preached until his face was red that the war had been fought over the concept of states’ rights, as if that concept exists in a vacuum, disconnected from the context: States’ rights to uphold an economic system dependent on chattel slavery of Africans.
 He railed that Abraham Lincoln was the worst president of all time and talked about how a lot of enslaved people were happy and had benevolent masters who took care of them as if they were family.
-He told us that Black soldiers took up arms against the Northern army — a true testament to how the South had been unfairly maligned for how it treated African Americans.
-He taught us that those who fought for the South were noble folk doing what was right for their communities, for their families.
-He was ecstatic when he came into possession of a tin portrait of our familial link to the Confederate Army.
-Private Green, a distant cousin of ours, had fought bravely for the South, we were told.

-It’s about heritage not hate, I said.
+It’s about heritage not hate, I typed again and again.
 I insisted that people who interpreted the flag as anything other than a historical relic commemorating Southern folks’ ancestors were deliberately trying to find something to be offended about.
 I said just because people felt hurt by it didn’t make it a hurtful thing on its face.
 I had no concept of how I was centering white people exclusively in my definition of “Southern people.”
 I completely overlooked how talking about “Southern heritage” in terms of the Confederate flag erased the experience of Black Southerners who’d grown up in the shadow of that flag, subject to state-sanctioned brutality while being told that the Constitution covered all Americans.

 Every now and again I see a headline about another Confederate statue coming down and I wonder if to my dad it seems that the entire world is ending.
 It’s petty but I smile.